nkuhta/Numpy-Stack/README.md

-# Deep Learning, Machine Learning, and Data Science Prerequisites: The Numpy Stack in Python.
+# Deep Learning, Machine Learning, and Data Science Prerequisites: The Numpy Stack in Python

 1.  **Numpy** - Foundation for arrays/vectors.